cyberark/conjur/design/authenticators_api.md

 #### Conjur user

 **As a** Conjur user\
-**I'd like to** know which authenticators are configured correctly\
+**I'd like to** know which authenticators are available for authentication\
 **So that** I can authenticate with a properly configured one

-Note that both personas would like to know the same thing but the action they need it for is different.
-The Conjur user needs to authenticate according to the response so this request must be applicable without a Conjur access token.
-On the other hand the Conjur operator needs to know what is needed for completing the configuration, which may be sensitive data.
-So he must be authenticated before calling this endpoint.
+Note that both personas would like to know the same thing (configured correctly == available for authentication) but the action they need it for is different.

+We can learn 2 things from the above:

+1. The Conjur user needs to authenticate according to the response.
+So this request must be applicable **without** a Conjur access token.
+1. The Conjur operator needs to know which actions are needed for completing the configuration, which may consist sensitive data.
+So this request must be applicable **only with** a Conjur access token.

 This leads us to 2 API endpoints: